stripe/rainier/docs/posteriors.md

 val diffGen = pairGen.map{
     case (n0, n2) => n2 - n0
 }
-eggTrace.predict(diffGen).take(5)
+eggTrace.predict(diffGen).take(10)
 ```

 There are a couple of things to notice here: first, we're using `Generator()` to wrap a tuple of two `Distribution[Long]` objects to produce a `Generator[(Long,Long)]`. `Generator()` will try to adapt simple compositions of distributions (tuples, sequences, maps) into their corresponding generators.
 It will do the same for simple compositions of `Real` values (which become `Generator[Double]`).

-Second, having produce `pairGen`, we can use `map` to do further transformation.
+Second, having produced `pairGen`, we can use `map` to do further transformation (in this case, finding the difference between the two longs produced by the distributions).
 We could also use `flatMap` and `zip` to combine generators.
 Generators are very flexible, more flexible than `Real`, but the trade-off is that they can only be used in this predictive phase rather than for inference.

 Anyway, let's plot these results: